ryanhansen2222/csci-432-fall2020/README.md

 - README.md: the course syllabus

-- hw: homework assignments, as well as a LaTex template for your submissions.
+- hw: homework assignments.
-- lec_notes: Copies of lecture notes.
+- lec_notes: Copies of lecture notes not posted publicly elsewhere.
 - slides: Source for my Beamer slides (which only happens occasionally).

 The schedule is at the bottom of this Markdown file.
 If you want to learn more